-.06 The Philadelphia Commercial Development Corporation - Urban Local Development Corporation (PCDC-ULDC), and other subrecipients, shall assist small businesses in obtaining financing for business expansion and start-up.
-Funds shall be secured from private and public lending agencies and the Small Business Revolving Loan Fund (SBRLF) to assist firms with financing for business start-up or expansion.
-In addition, PCDC-ULDC shall provide limited technical assistance.
+.06 The Philadelphia Industrial Development Corporation (PIDC) and the CDBOs, shall assist small businesses in obtaining financing for business expansion and start-up.
+Funds shall be secured from private and public lending agencies to assist firms with financing for business start-up or expansion.
+In addition, PIDC and the CDBOs shall provide limited technical assistance.